Love Your College Student When They are Away

-**Laura Dennis is the mother to 3 children, a daughter who is a senior in high school, a son who is a sophomore at the University of Texas, and a son who is a graduate student at New York University.
+**Laura Dennis is the mother to 3 children, a daughter who is currently a sophomore in college, a son who is a senior at the University of Texas, and a son who finished his graduate degree at New York University.
 You can find out more about her and read more about her care packages at Almost Empty Nest.

-Other related posts: 10 Things Your Student Needs for Their Dorm Room and 7 Ways to Help Your Student Finish the Semester Strong.
+Other related posts: What Your Student Needs for Their Dorm Room and 7 Ways to Help Your Student Finish the Semester Strong.

 I also have a Pinterest board for Care Package Ideas!
 Click here to follow that board.
 I add to It all the time!